There are three main factors that will determine your eligibility for flight compensation:

 Yes.
 Regardless of who purchased the ticket, the passenger who has the ticket with their name on is the one who can claim compensation.

 Unfortunately, as PIA is a non-European airline, you will not be eligible for flight compensation.
-For PIA passengers to get be eligible for compensation, they would have to have departed from the EU and experienced a minimum of a three-hour delay, have a cancelled flight or were denied boarding due to overbooking the flight.
+For PIA passengers to get be eligible for compensation, they would have to have departed from the EU or UK and experienced a minimum of a three-hour delay, have a cancelled flight or were denied boarding due to overbooking the flight.

 Someone else bought my flight ticket for me.
 Who should file the claim?